atomicdata-dev/atomic-data-docs/src/atomic-server.md

 - **Using a desktop installer**: download a desktop release from the [`releases`](https://github.com/atomicdata-dev/atomic-data-rust/releases) page and install it using your desktop GUI.
 - **Using a binary**: download a binary release from the [`releases`](https://github.com/atomicdata-dev/atomic-data-rust/releases) page and open it using a terminal.
-- **Using Docker** is probably the quickest: `docker run -p 80:80 -p 443:443 -v atomic-storage:/atomic-storage joepmeneer/atomic-server`.
+- **Using Docker** is probably the quickest: `docker run -p 80:80 -v atomic-storage:/atomic-storage joepmeneer/atomic-server`.
 - **Using Cargo**: `cargo install atomic-server` and then run `atomic-server` to start.

 _[Atomic-Server's README](https://github.com/atomicdata-dev/atomic-data-rust/blob/master/server/README.md) contains more (and up-to-date) information about how to use it!_